William Randolph Hearst: Spanish–American War

-Hearst was personally dedicated to the cause of the Cuban rebels, and the Journal did some of the most important and courageous reporting on the conflict—as well as some of the most sensationalized.
+Hearst was personally dedicated to the cause of the Cuban rebels, and the Journal did some of the most important reporting on the conflict—as well as some of the most sensationalized.
 Their stories on the Cuban rebellion and Spain's atrocities on the island—many of which turned out to be untrue—were motivated primarily by Hearst's outrage at Spain's brutal policies on the island.
 These had resulted in the deaths of hundreds of thousands of innocent Cubans.
 The most well-known story involved the imprisonment and escape of Cuban prisoner Evangelina Cisneros.

 While Hearst and the yellow press did not directly cause America's war with Spain, they inflamed public opinion in New York City to a fever pitch.
 New York's elites read other papers, such as the Times and Sun, which were far more restrained.
 The Journal and the World were local papers oriented to a very large working class audience in New York City.
 They were not among the top ten sources of news in papers in other cities, and their stories did not make a splash outside New York City.
 Outrage across the country came from evidence of what Spain was doing in Cuba, a major influence in the decision by Congress to declare war.
 According to a 21st-century historian, war was declared by Congress because public opinion was sickened by the bloodshed, and because leaders like McKinley realized that Spain had lost control of Cuba.
 These factors weighed more on the president's mind than the melodramas in the New York Journal.

 Hearst sailed to Cuba with a small army of Journal reporters to cover the Spanish–American War; they brought along portable printing equipment, which was used to print a single-edition newspaper in Cuba after the fighting had ended.
 Two of the Journals correspondents, James Creelman and Edward Marshall, were wounded in the fighting.
 A leader of the Cuban rebels, Gen. Calixto García, gave Hearst a Cuban flag that had been riddled with bullets as a gift, in appreciation of Hearst's major role in Cuba's liberation.